-LANGUAGE ARTS 9 1 Required 09
+LANGUAGE ARTS 9

 Ninth grade students will develop life skills in reading, writing, speaking and listening.
 Students will read and analyze Romeo and Juliet as well as a variety of long and short literary selections including non-fiction, fiction, poetry, and essays.
 Students will review elements of grammar, spelling, and punctuation and work on improving vocabulary by writing paragraphs, essays, poems, personal experiences and stories.
 Students will participate in class discussions and formal and informal presentations.
-Students will complete an in-depth research project involving both a paper and an oral presentation.
-After completing a unit on freedom and analyzing historical documents and their relevance, students will write a persuasive letter to a government official in Madison.

-LANGUAGE ARTS 10 1 Required 10
+LANGUAGE ARTS 10

-Language Arts 10 is designed to continue to develop the very important life skills of reading, writing, speaking, and listening.
-Students will read and respond to a variety of poetry, essays, memoir, and other nonfiction works, as well as both long and short fiction.
+Language Arts 10 is designed to continue to develop the important life skills of reading, writing, speaking, and listening.
+Students will read and respond to a variety of poetry, essays, memoirs, and other nonfiction works, as well as both long and short fiction.
 Additionally, the study of grammar, spelling and punctuation will be informed through work with the literature, and students also will continue to work on improving vocabulary.
 Students will write in a variety of formats focusing on all elements in the writing process.
-This will include writing articles, persuasive documents, and various essays, as well as a personal memoir and a creative work.
-They will participate in class discussions exploring many topics but especially the ideas of tolerance and acceptance as presented through literature.
-Students also will carry out at least one sizable research projects by the end of the class.

-LANGUAGE ARTS 11 1 Required 11
+LANGUAGE ARTS 11

 Language Arts 11 is designed to continue to develop the very important life skills of reading, writing, speaking, and listening.
-The course work is based on American literature, with special emphasis on novels, drama, and poetry of the 20th century.
+The course work is based on American literature, with special emphasis on novels, drama, and poetry of the 20° century.
 As each author and piece is explored, special care will be taken to understand the context of the production of the piece and how it influenced the literature, as well as how the given work influenced its time and still may be of relevance today.
 Students will define literary terms, examine how they are used in literature, and explore the fuller meaning their use gives to a work.
 Additionally, in the spring semester, there will be a dedicated ACT prep unit.
 Students will undertake at least two research projects related to the literature read and will learn and use the proper MLA (Modern Language Association) format for citing resources in their own work.